Westwood’s Hidden Treasure

-There is a small memorial park in Westwood, not much more than a stone’s throw from the southern entrance to the campus of U.C.L.A., that is the final resting place of many.
+There is a small memorial park in Westwood, not much more than a stone’s throw from the southern entrance to the campus of U.C.L.A., which is the final resting place of many.
 But this venue is more than, to use the words of William Wordsworth, “half-hidden from the eye.”
-In fact, one could pass it time and again literally for years without so much as suspecting that it is there.
-Big, busy streets, tall buildings, and no signs for direction.
+In fact, one could pass it time and again literally for years without so much as suspecting that it is there: big, busy streets, tall buildings, and no signs for direction.

 With whom do you rub shoulders?
 Just Marilyn Monroe, Natalie Wood, Jack Lemmon, Walter Matthau, Billy Wilder, Merv Griffin, Farrah Fawcett, Peter Falk, John Cassavetes, Eva Gabor, Truman Capote, Bettie Page—and that’s just for starters.